Current Board Members

 Michelle Owens Hayward

-Christine Thielen, an educator for more than 15 years, is a middle school math, language arts, and social studies teacher at Lincoln Middle School, and she serves as the middle school math department chairperson for District 64 Public Schools in Park Ridge-Niles, Illinois.
+Christine Thielen, an educator for more than 15 years, is a middle school math and social studies teacher at Lincoln Middle School, and she serves as the middle school math department chairperson for District 64 Public Schools in Park Ridge-Niles, Illinois.
 Christine also serves as an adjunct instructor of middle level education at North Park University and National-Louis University.
 She has presented at the AMLE annual conference and the National Council of Teachers of Mathematics conference.
 Contact Christine at email@example.com

 Laurie Barron is in her twenty-first year in education, serving as a high school English teacher, a middle school assistant principal and principal, and currently as superintendent of the Evergreen School District in Montana.
 Barron is a National Board Certified Teacher and as the 2013 MetLife/NASSP National Middle Level Principal of the Year.
 Barron speaks nationally and has spoken at state middle level and AMLE conferences, including as a featured speaker in 2013.
 Barron has served as an AMLE trustee since 2014.